 - Those whose car is hit from the rear

-For many people, the pain from a whiplash injury desists anywhere from several days to three months.
-However, some people still experience neck pain for year or more after a car accident.
+For many people, the pain from a whiplash injury lasts anywhere from several days to 3 months.
+However, some people still experience neck pain for a year or more after a car accident.
 The signs and symptoms of this neck injury can also take up to a few months to present themselves.

-By the time a victim realizes the full extent of his injuries, he may have already settled his personal injury claim with the insurance company without the help of an attorney, losing out on a significant amount of compensation for his pain and suffering.
+By the time a victim realizes the full extent of their injuries, they may have already settled their personal injury claim with the insurance company without the help of an attorney, losing out on a significant amount of compensation for their pain and suffering and medical expenses.

-If you have been injured in an accident, contact the Babcock Law Firm.
+If you’ve been injured in an accident, contact The Babcock Law Firm.
 We have the determination and the know-how to help you get the compensation you deserve.
-Contact us today for a free consultation.
+We represent accident victims across the state of Colorado, so contact us today for a free consultation of your case.